sanjusajeev6888-dotcom/Sales-Performance-Analysis-SQL/README.md

 - Calculated monthly sales, month-over-month growth, running totals, and salesperson rankings.
 - Analyzed customer and product performance to identify key business trends.
 - Organized the complete project and dataset in GitHub for portfolio presentation.
-The project demonstrates practical SQL skills that can be applied to real-world business and sales analysis scenarios.